Long-lost remains of Everest climber found after 100 years of mystery

 The enduring mystery of Mallory and Irvine, the tweed-clad heroes of Everest last seen vanishing into a cloud as mist swept over the Himalayan summit, may finally have been solved 100 years on from the tragedy that so nearly ended in triumph.

-Now, what appears to be the partial remains of Irvine have finally been uncovered in the biggest breakthrough in the great Everest mystery since Mallory’s frozen remains were found twenty five years ago.
+Now, what appears to be the partial remains of Irvine have finally been uncovered in the biggest breakthrough in the great Everest mystery since Mallory’s frozen corpse was found 25 years ago.

-In the latest development, a sock embroidered with “AC Irvine” and a boot were discovered on the Central Rongbuk Glacier, below the North Face, by a team of mountaineers filming a documentary.
+In the latest development, a sock embroidered with “A.C.
+Irvine” and a boot were discovered on the Central Rongbuk Glacier, below the north face of Everest, by a team of mountaineers filming a documentary.

-The finding offers the first real insight into the young adventurer’s death since the ill-fated expedition to the 8,849-metre peak, with the Irvine family having volunteered to compare DNA test results with the remains to confirm his identity.
+The finding offers the first meaningful insight into the young man’s death since the ill-fated expedition to the 8,849m peak – with the Irvine family having volunteered to compare DNA test results with the remains to confirm his identity.

+Notably, the sock and boot were found at a lower altitude than Mallory’s remains.

 “When someone disappears and there’s no evidence of what happened to them, it can be really challenging for families.
-And just having some definitive information of where Sandy might’ve ended up is certainly [helpful], and also a big clue for the climbing community as to what happened.”
+And just having some definitive information of where Sandy might’ve ended up is certainly [helpful], and also a big clue for the climbing community as to what happened,” he said.

 Britain’s gleaming hope

-Britain’s pride was also damaged after it lost out to both the North and South Poles, to the US and Norway respectively, losing its status as the leading trailblazer in global exploration.
+Britain’s pride was also damaged after it lost out to both the North and South Poles, to the US and Norway respectively, losing its status as the trailblazer of global exploration.

 Mount Everest was seen as the third pole, and the hopes of a nation rested on the shoulders of Mallory and Irvine.